The Tree Inclusion Problem: In Linear Space and Faster

 Consider a single call to \Fl.
 Except for the first iteration, a node can be in $Z$ only if one of its children were in $Z$ in the last iteration.
 Note that $Z$ is ordered at the beginning of each for loop.
-Thus if a node is in $Z$ at the beginning of the for loop none of its children are in $Z$ and thus in one call to \Fl\ a node can be in $Z$ only once.
+Thus if a node is in $Z$ at the beginning of the while loop none of its children are in $Z$ and thus in one call to \Fl\ a node can be in $Z$ only once.

-Look at a node $z$ the first time it appears in $Z$ at the beginning of an execution of the for loop.
-Assume that this is in the call $\Fl(X_i,\alpha_i)$.
-If $z \in X_i$ then $z$ cannot be in $Z$ in any later calls, since no node in $X_j$ where $j>i$ can be a descendant of a node in $X_i$.
-If $\lab(z)\neq \alpha_i$ then $z$ cannot be in $Z$ in any of the later calls.
+Look at a node $z$ the first time it appears in $Z$ at the beginning of an execution of the while loop.
+Assume that this is in the call $\Fl(X_i,\alpha_i)$. \begin{itemize} \item If $z \in X_i$ then $z$ cannot be in $Z$ in any later calls, since no node in $X_j$ where $j>i$ can be a descendant of a node in $X_i$. \item If $\lab(z)\neq \alpha_i$ then $z$ is removed from $Z$ in case 2 or case 3 of the procedure and cannot be in $Z$ in any of the later calls.
 To see this consider the time when $z$ is removed from $Z$ (case 2 or case 3).
-Since the set $L$ is deep at the beginning of the for loop and $Z\subseteq L$, no descendant of $z$ will appear in $Z$ later in this call to \Fl, and no node in the output from $\Fl(X_i,\alpha_i)$ can be a descendant of $z$.
+Since the set $L$ is deep at the beginning of the while loop and $Z\subseteq L$, no descendant of $z$ will appear in $Z$ later in this call to \Fl, and no node in the output from $\Fl(X_i,\alpha_i)$ can be a descendant of $z$.